 In fact, the American Psychological Association estimates that one in five clients drop out from therapy after just one session.
 The research focused on the alliance between a client and a therapist shows that clients often cite feeling dissatisfied in their relationship with their therapist as a key motivator for premature termination.

 We also know from the research that dropping out from therapy early can leave people with poorer outcomes than those who are engaged in treatment.
-On the other hand, at Two Chairs, we not only believe matching leads to better clinical outcomes, we also continue to assess how to match our client to exceptional mental health care by getting their feedback along the way using our measurement-based care approach.
+On the other hand, at Two Chairs, we not only believe matching leads to better clinical outcomes, we also continue to assess how to match our clients to exceptional mental health care by getting their feedback along the way using our measurement-based care approach.

 Clearly, it is important to feel connected and emotionally safe with your therapist, which allows for the space to start exploring symptoms and working on achieving the goals that have been set out for mental well-being.